splunk/public-o11y-docs/logs/logviews.rst

 4. Follow the steps in :ref:`create-logviews-chart` to save your new query as a chart.

-Now you can easily cross reference data in your log view and data in your metrics charts.
+Now you can easily cross reference data in your logs chart and data in your metrics charts.
 Logs fields that correspond to metrics fields on the same dashboard now use the same field name, so you can drill down to the problem faster.

 .. note:: Field Aliasing does not rename or remove your original logs field name.
 When you alias a logs field, you can search for it by its original name or by any of its aliases.